SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/organize/index.md

 3. Check **Use grouping and user group filtering for this list** at the top right.

 > [!NOTE]
 > The grouping function is not available for some of the predefined lists (for example, the **General - User group** list).
 If a list cannot be grouped, this checkbox is disabled.

-For more details on defining headings for grouped lists, see [Group items under headings][1].
+[How to group items under headings][1].

 <!-- Referenced links -->
 [1]: grouping-items-under-headings.md